 Either parent may seek to terminate the other parent’s rights.
 A guardian judicially appointed for the child, a person who has filed a petition to adopt the minor child, and anyone with whom the child has continuously lived for two or more years may also petition for the termination of parental rights.

 If the person, who petitions for termination of a parent’s rights, proves there are grounds for the termination, the court must consider whether such termination is in the best interests of the minor child.
-In making this determination, the court must consider: The age of the juvenile; The likelihood of adoption of the juvenile; Whether the termination of parental rights will aid in the accomplishment of the permanent plan for the juvenile; The bond between the juvenile and the parent; The quality of the relationship between the juvenile and the proposed adoptive parent, guardian, custodian, or other permanent placement; and any relevant consideration.
+In making this determination, the court must consider the following:

 An order terminating the parental rights completely and permanently terminates all rights and obligations of the parent to the juvenile and of the juvenile to the parent arising from the parental relationship, except that the juvenile’s right of inheritance from the juvenile’s parent shall not terminate until a final order of adoption is issued.